Le Bourg-d'Hem

-Le Bourg-d’Hem is a commune in the Creuse department in the Nouvelle-Aquitaine region in central France.
+Le Bourg-d'Hem ([lə buʁdɛm]; Occitan: Le Borg d'Hem; Marchois: Le Borg d'Ent) is a commune in the Creuse department in the Nouvelle-Aquitaine region in central France.

 Geography

 A farming and forestry area comprising the village and a few small hamlets situated some 9 mi north of Guéret at the junction of the D15, D33, D56 and the D48 roads.
 The river Creuse flows through the commune, which is dammed near Guémontet, flooding much of the valley.